Guidance on finding a suitable partner

 The scientist or engineer must be actively engaged in science or engineering research, development, production or service.
 They also must be above graduate level in a university or with appropriate industrial experience, which may include PhD students and research level technicians.
 For very young pupils the range of appropriate partners may be wider.

-Examples of appropriate partners could include (but are not limited to): an astrophysicist, a mining engineer, an environmental scientist, an engineer working in aeronautics, a chemist, someone working in the pharmaceutical industry, etc.
+Examples of appropriate partners could include (but are not limited to): an astrophysicist, a mining engineer, an environmental scientist, an engineer working in aeronautics, a chemist, a mathematician, someone working in the pharmaceutical industry, etc.

 To find a suitable scientist or engineer, start by exploring all of your contacts, including your pupils’ parents and your school’s governors.
 Even if they are not scientists or engineers themselves they may work with or know someone who is.